-“Accept All” emails are associated with domains that accept everything that comes in – at first.
+- Accept All – emails associated with domains that initially accept everything that comes in.
 These catch-all domains may have a firewall or other spam tool that could remove or bounce your email later.

-Temporary or disposable addresses are created by users in lieu of using their primary address.
+- Temporary or Disposable – addresses that are created by users in lieu of using their primary address.
 Users may want to conceal their identity or simply be wary of joining another email list.
 Temporary addresses are valid and active for a while – in fact, users may share them with multiple organizations.
 However, they are more likely to be shut down after some time.
 Because of their temporary nature, they are identified as risky emails and should not be included in the imported list to Benchmark.

 As for cost, proper email verification can save you money.

 For example, maintaining 100,000 subscribers in Benchmark Email costs $424 per month.
 If 20% of those emails are invalid (a realistic possibility), that means the user should ideally only be paying for 80,000 valid subscribers at a cost of $340 per month.